KuldeepMahto07/HandWaveXR/README.md

 - [License](#license)

 ## Introduction
-HandWaveXR leverages the power of `@mediapipe/hands` for hand tracking and `Three.js` for 3D rendering to provide a seamless experience for full 3D hand control with depth.
+HandWaveXR leverages the power ,of `@mediapipe/hands` for hand tracking and `Three.js` for 3D rendering to provide a seamless experience for full 3D hand control with depth.
 It enables intuitive hand gestures and interactions in 3D space.

 ## Features
 - Real-time 3D hand tracking